What does Boost do?

 Is Boost still able to help me enter?

 Yes, Boost is still completely open for business, although working from home rather than our two offices.
 The whole team is here for each other and our clients.
 See below for some ways we can help you.

 If my budget has been reduced, how can I still enter but save costs?

 When helping clients with their awards strategies, we often recommend the following tactics when budgets are tight:

 - Create a thorough plan and budget, then stick with it.
-Entering stories into awards in an unplanned way, like firing from the hip, is very wasteful and not a good approach.
+Entering stories into awards in an unplanned way, like firing from the hip, is very wasteful and not a strategic approach.
 Our Awards Strategy service can help here.

-- Thoroughly evaluate your stories before you write them up so you don’t waste time and budget entering stories unlikely to win.
-We can help here with our story assessment service.
+- Thoroughly evaluate your stories before you write them up, so you don’t waste time and budget entering stories unlikely to win.
+We can help here with our Story Assessment service.

 - Reduce the number of stories you write up to just one or two flagship stories.
 After all, writing up a story for the first time is the most time consuming and expensive exercise.

 - Collaborate with Boost on a shared responsibility basis.
-Our preference (and that of most of our clients) is that we own entries (writing, evidencing and graphic design) but if budget is tight then we can delegate some jobs back to your team and reduce the bill accordingly.
+Our preference (and that of most of our clients) is that we own entries (writing, evidencing and graphic design), but if budget is tight, then we can delegate some jobs back to your team and reduce the bill accordingly.

 I run awards but can't see them in your list?